 As for Benner’s accolades, the list is lengthy – he was twice awarded Indiana Sportswriter of the Year by the National Sportscasters and Sportswriters Association (now the National Sports Media Association).
 In 2017, he received a Sagamore of the Wabash award from the governor, which is Indiana’s highest individual honor.

-This spring Benner is slated for induction into the U.S. Basketball Writers Association Hall of Fame, of which he was president from 1998 to 1999.
-The induction ceremony will be held during the Final Four here in Indianapolis.
+Last spring Benner was inducted into the U.S. Basketball Writers Association Hall of Fame, of which he was president from 1998 to 1999.
+The induction ceremony was held during the Final Four in Indianapolis.

 “I’m so honored by it and elated,” he says of his Hall of Fame honors.
 “It was a total surprise to me.
 After I left the Star I continued to write for Indianapolis Business Journal, but I truly haven’t been a full-time basketball writer since I left the Star, so for them to reach back into the archives and honor me like this is a tremendous thrill.”

-Benner feels Indy is more than ready to handle the logistics, crowds and fanfare of the upcoming NCAA March Madness – and he should know, having written about and helped organize so many of Indy’s major sports events.
+Benner feels Indy is more than ready to handle the logistics, crowds and fanfare of another NCAA March Madness – and he should know, having written about and helped organize so many of Indy’s major sports events.

 “I don’t think there’s any other city that could do it,” he says.
 “Every time we’ve hosted a major event – a Final Four, the Super Bowl, the World Championships for gymnastics – Indianapolis has always raised the bar.
-I have no doubt that this will be the case when we host not only the Final Four, but all of March Madness.”
+I have no doubt that will continue to be the case.”